IT Budget Management & Planning: Avoid These 3 Mistakes - iCorps

 As 2014 comes to a close, IT organizations are reviewing the year for successes and areas for improvement; assessing staffing and assets; evaluating shifting work trends and user demands – all with an eye toward the new year.

 Certainly, every company has different IT requirements.
-But when it’s time to plan your IT budget, there is some consistency in what NOT to do.
+But when it’s time for IT budget planning, there is some consistency in what NOT to do.

 Want to drive your IT budgeting success?
-Here are the top three IT budgeting mistakes you should stop making:
+Here are the top three IT budget management mistakes you should stop making:

 When it comes to IT planning, many IT professionals appear to be procrastinators.
 According to the Spiceworks 2014 State of IT Budget Report, 31% of the IT professionals surveyed have no standard budget planning date, and another 31% wait until the last quarter to begin their new-year planning.
 Not surprisingly, larger organizations tend to participate in more structured and proactive planning.